Setting up your character for Physics

 TESTING YOUR CHARACTER'S RAGDOLL

-Let's test our character's ragdoll with his basic settings.
-Go inside the Behavior editor and drag and drop a Physicalise Behavior on the Behavior Flow set it to Kinematic and edit its stop trigger to end at 5 frame.
+To turn our character into ragdool, go inside the Behavior Editor and drag and drop a Physicalise Behavior on the Behavior Flow and set its Stop Trigger to be activated after 5 frames.

-You may have noticed a couple of blue shapes around each bone of the Character.
-Those shapes are the Character Physics Shape taken into account in the physics simulation.
+You may have noticed the shapes around each bone of the Character.
+Those shapes are the Physics Shapes used during physics simulation.